ChrisWeldon/CSGOLabeled_Database_Builder/README.md

 # CS:GO Labeled Match Database

 *Database is in production, release will become available upon 700 data points.
-View production logs [here](http://csgo.chriswevans.com/)
+View production logs [here](http://csgo.chriswevans.com/).
-I you would like to have an early release just email me at cwevans612@gmail.com*
+If you would like to have an early release just email me at cwevans612@gmail.com*

-All code written by Chris Evans and can be found here at (https://github.com/ChrisWeldon/CSGOLabeled_Database_Builder) Webpage to view the log files can be found here: (http://csgo.chriswevans.com/) and code for the webpage here (https://github.com/ChrisWeldon/Augury_Webapp_Client)
+All code written by Chris Evans and can be found here at (https://github.com/ChrisWeldon/CSGOLabeled_Database_Builder).
+Webpage to view the log files can be found here: (http://csgo.chriswevans.com/) and code for the webpage here (https://github.com/ChrisWeldon/Augury_Webapp_Client).
 All the data is hosted on a mysql server at (http://pma.beybladematch.com), behind a login.
 Email me if you want one.
 (The data exists on a server that I use for multiple webpages I've build, forgive the name.)

 This code is an attempt to create the first labeled dataset for CS:GO professional match prediction.